apollo-fyi/apollo-docs/docs/deleting_events.md

 Users with the `Manage Server` permission can delete any event.

-To allow additional users to delete events, you can assign an event deletion role with `!server role delete <role>`.
+To allow additional users to delete events, you can assign an event deletion role with `/settings role delete`.
 This will allow any user with the given role to delete events.